Bernstein's problem

 In differential geometry, Bernstein's problem is as follows: if the graph of a function on Rn−1 is a minimal surface in Rn, does this imply that the function is linear?

-This is true in dimensions n at most 8, but false in dimensions n at least 9.
+This is true for n at most 8, but false for n at least 9.
 The problem is named for Sergei Natanovich Bernstein who solved the case n = 3 in 1914.